KankakeeCommunityCollege/recover-newsroom/_posts/2022-08-02-free-booths-available.md

 “Today more than ever, a job fair is the quintessential platform for employers and job seekers to make a face-to-face connection,” said Cesar Avalos, coordinator of workforce opportunities at KCC.
 “It is the opportunity for our students and our community to secure employment leads, and employers to have a conversation with real people, rather than resumes."

-The Job Fair is sponsored by KCC’s Charlton Career Services Center
+The Job Fair is sponsored by KCC’s Charlton Career Services Center.

 For further information, phone 815-802-8202, email [careerservices@kcc.edu](mailto:careerservices@kcc.edu) or visit [www.kcc.edu/jobfair](https://www.kcc.edu/jobfair){: target="_blank" rel="noopener"}.